aebadirad/MOSES/README.md

 There's no danger to your system or the server by setting it this way.

-====
+---
-Deploying Geospatial Data
+##Deploying Geospatial Data

 Navigate to /mlcp/bin and run these commands:

-#1) This should be fast
+1) This should be fast
 mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/country-info -output_uri_replace "path/to/moses/data/,''" -batch_size=100 -thread_count 2 -output_collections country -output_permissions moses-role,read,moses-role,update

-#2) This should be fast
+2) This should be fast
 mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/feature-codes -output_uri_replace "path/to/moses/data/,''" -batch_size=100 -thread_count 2 -output_collections feature-code -output_permissions moses-role,read,moses-role,update

-#3) This one takes a few minutes
-mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/admin-codes -output_uri_replace "path/to/moses/data/,''" -batch_size=100 -thread_count 2 -output_collections admin-code -output_permissions moses-role,read,moses-role,update
+3) This one takes a few minutes mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/admin-codes -output_uri_replace "path/to/moses/data/,''" -batch_size=100 -thread_count 2 -output_collections admin-code -output_permissions moses-role,read,moses-role,update

-#4) This will take A WHILE.
-It can go anywhere from 7-21 hours depending on network/hardware/IO of deployer and server
-mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/locations -output_uri_replace "path/to/moses/data/,''" -batch_size=150 -thread_count 4 -output_collections location -output_permissions moses-role,read,moses-role,update
+4) This will take A WHILE.
+It can go anywhere from 7-21 hours depending on network/hardware/IO of deployer and server mlcp import -host <ip> -port 8042 -username admin -password password -input_file_path path/to/moses/data/locations -output_uri_replace "path/to/moses/data/,''" -batch_size=200 -thread_count 24 -transaction_size=20 -output_collections location -output_permissions moses-role,read,moses-role,update

 Note: you can run all these commands in any order, but given the spin up time for the locations, it makes more sense to see if the other data will load first.